hackupstate/careers-in-code-sandbox/README.md

 git clone git@github.com:hackupstate/careers-in-code-sandbox.git
 ```

-2. Open the repository folder in VSCode, and create a folder for your work:
+2. Open the cloned repository in VSCode, and create a folder for your work:

 ![Create folder in VSCode](https://imgur.com/download/fSJkE4v)